kastenhq/k10-openshift-lab/lab2_k10_configure/index.md

     ![valid profile](./assets/images/valid-profile.png)

-    *This indicates K10 was able to successfully authenticate and access the specified object storage bucket.*
+    *This indicates Kasten was able to successfully authenticate and access the specified object storage bucket.*

 📖 Part 3.
 Create A Policy
 ==========================

 *Before performing a Kasten install, the "Primer Script" can quickly spot any potential problems with our cluster configuration.*

-1. Click ***< Dashboard*** to return to the Kasten main dashboard, click ***Applications*** to view all applications discovered by K10 on the cluster.
+1. Click ***< Dashboard*** to return to the Kasten main dashboard, click ***Applications*** to view all applications discovered by Kasten on the cluster.

     ![click apps](./assets/images/click-apps.png)